alex8088/electron-vite-docs/packages/en-US/docs/guide/features.md

 Check out the [Use HMR in Renderers](/guide/hmr-in-renderer) section to learn more about this feature.

+## Hot Reloading

+Hot reloading refers to quickly rebuilding and restarting the Electron app when the main process or preload scripts module changes.
+In fact, it's not really hot reloading, but similar.
+It also brings a good development experience to developers.

+Check out the [Hot Reloading](/guide/hot-reloading) section to learn more about this feature.

 ## Vite Powered

 See [Vite features](https://vitejs.dev/guide/features.html).